Salary Sacrifice Superannuation Calculator

 Boost your super and reduce your tax.
 See how salary sacrificing to super affects your take-home pay and builds your retirement savings.
 Updated for 2025-2026.

-See how salary sacrificing to super affects your take-home pay and builds your retirement savings.
+See how salary sacrificing to super affects your take-home pay and long-term retirement savings.

-Super contributions are taxed at just 15%, compared to your marginal tax rate which could be up to 47% (including Medicare levy)!
+Super contributions are taxed at just 15%, compared to marginal rates that can be as high as 47% including Medicare levy.

 $1,664